swax/NAISYS/docs/005-multi-machine-redux.md

 3. **No shared DB schema** - The `@naisys/database` package is hub-only.
 Runner has no database dependency whatsoever.
 Runner talks to hub via WebSocket API.
 4. **No multi-mastering** - One source of truth per deployment.
 Hub DB for multi-machine, in-memory for local.
 5. **Explicit control model** - Either "local controlled" (standalone, ephemeral) or "hub controlled" (persistent, managed).
-6. **Runners table replaces hosts** - Hub has a `runners` table with pre-registered name/key pairs for authentication.
+6. **Runners table replaces hosts** - Hub has a `runners` table that runners self-register into on first connection.
 A `user_runners` table maps which users (agents) can run on which runners.
 A runner is a naisys process instance - typically one per machine, but multiple instances on the same machine are supported.
 7. **Hub routes agent starts** - In hub mode, `ns-agent start` sends a request to the hub.
 Hub picks the first available runner the user is assigned to and pushes `agent.start` to that runner.
 The target may be the requesting runner or a different one.

 ### Deployment Modes